wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Provide insights for sustainable energy and climate policymaking

-## Research Grants and Fellowships
+## Research grants and fellowships

 - **Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, Cornell University** ($100k), 2025
   *AI-Driven Sustainable Solutions for Energy Systems*